CodeSlicing/pure-swift-ui/README.md

 - [1.13.1][tag-1.13.1] Add extension to CGPoint to allow transition to other points by a scale factor for animating paths.
 Add CG versions of colors to Color.
 - [1.13.2][tag-1.13.2] Internalized `LayoutGuide` constructor and `LayoutCoordinator` protocol until the internal API finalizes
 - [1.14.0][tag-1.14.0] Add transforms to layout guides for scaling, rotating and offsetting.
 Add factors to various scaling functions on convenience extensions to support animatable data in shapes.
+- [1.14.1][tag-1.14.1] Add convenience constructors for `CGPoint` and `LinearGradient` and standardize various API calls.
+- [1.14.2][tag-1.14.2] Add static constructor for `CGPoint` and convenience constructor for `LinearGradient` specifying angle with further standardization of API.

 ## Licensing

 This project is licensed under the MIT License - see [here][mit-licence] for details.